There Is More to Software Than Just Code

 For most of my career, my constraint has been my own ability to produce code.
 I always knew exactly what I wanted to build.
 I had to compromise — sometimes dearly — because there was never enough time to code it all.
 One more refactoring to make the code cleaner, one more test to cover an edge case — always deferred.

 That constraint has been lifted.
-My ability to produce code is now limited by how good my instructions and orchestration are, not by how fast I type.
+My ability to produce code is now limited by the quality of my instructions, my orchestration ability, and the size of my token budget — not by how fast I type.
 And that’s how constraints work — you lift one and the next one reveals itself.
 The next constraint is making sure the output stays good: establishing solid review practices, maintaining the verification loop, understanding the full territory of software engineering well enough to direct agents through it.

 The ability to read code remains immensely useful, as does knowing the tools and patterns available in a given language.
 Writing code is no longer where I spend my time.
 Understanding architecture, testing, security, operations — that’s where my attention needs to be now.